Sattar917/e-commerce/README.md

 # Instructions
 * Fork this Repository.
 * Clone your forked repository.
-* Change username and password in application.properties.
+* Change spring.datasource.username and spring.datasource.password in application.properties.
 * Run backend and frontend as different apps.